 We hope that by the end of this blog, you’ll have a clearer idea of the commitment to care that small animals require—and the rewards that come with this commitment, too!

 Do my children know how to properly feed and care for a rabbit?

 The first question you should be asking is whether or not the person who is receiving this animal knows what to feed this pet.
 Do they know whether this animal is an herbivore, omnivore, or something else—and do they know what these important designations mean?
 Do they understand why pets need access to high-quality food daily?
 If they don’t know the answers to these questions, are they willing to learn and make necessary improvements to their pet’s diet?

-Where will a rabbit live within my home?
+Where will a rabbit live in my home?